deadlock-delegate/twitter-bot/README.md

-# Ark Core Twitter BoT
+# Core Twitter BoT

-Plugin used by @arkdelegates Twitter account
+Plugin used by @arkdelegates and @solardelegates Twitter account

 #### ❤️ Support maintenance and development of plugins
-If you find this or other plugins useful please consider voting for `deadlock` delegate to support development of new plugins and tools for Ark's Ecosystem and maintenance of existing ones.
-Full list of contributions can be found on [https://arkdelegates.live/delegate/deadlock/](https://arkdelegates.io/delegate/deadlock/contributions/). 🖖
+If you find this or other plugins useful please consider voting for `deadlock` delegate on Solar or Ark networks.

 ## Installation